Space X Challenge

 As I started, I chose AG-Grid as my grid product.
 The recommended grid product only came with a 30 day free trial.
 Since I wanted this project on my website for more 30 days, I went with a product that had a community version.

-The requesting company gave me more time for the project.
-They wanted me to see if I could replicate my HTML version in React with a table, without AG-Grid.
+wanted me to see if I could replicate my HTML version in React with

 My Timeline

-• Friday Afternoon – I received the challenge and started looking at the data in Json format and working on the Javascript call to retrieve the data.
+- Friday Afternoon – I received the challenge and started looking at the data in Json format and working on the Javascript call to retrieve the data.

-• Sunday – I decided to make sure I could complete all the data requirements, so I built a version out of HTML which I have displayed on the website.
+- Sunday – I decided to make sure I could complete all the data requirements, so I built a version out of HTML which I have displayed on the website.

-• Monday – I finished the HTML version.
+- Monday – I finished the HTML version.
 I started working with NodeJS and React.

-• Tuesday – I finished working with various grid products in the morning and settled on AG-Grid.
+- Tuesday – I finished working with various grid products in the morning and settled on AG-Grid.
 I figured how to get a React program deployed on my website.

-• Wednesday – I hit the wall.
+- Wednesday – I hit the wall.
 I started to work with the way React handles Json.
 This is where all the problems occurred, probably because I have never worked with React or JSX.
 From what I have seen, React will load the Json and store it in the State.
 The issue is, the SpaceX data had lots of changes that needed to take place before the grid displayed it.
 All examples of setState were basic and would not come close to what I needed to do.
 Some of the setState examples never worked in my React program.
 I spent a couple of hours building and playing with a REST API with express.
 I wanted to see if I could filter the SpaceX data.
 It was apparent that this was not the right way to go.
 Time to call it a day and go with the fields I could display without issues.
 I realized this project required much more time and knowledge.
 I contacted the company for further instruction.

-• Friday –The requesting company gave me more time to complete the project without using AG-Grid.
+- Friday –The requesting company gave me more time to complete the project without using AG-Grid.

-• Monday – I reviewed several YouTube React lectures.
+- Monday – I reviewed several YouTube React lectures.
 I removed AG-Grid.
 I ran into issues with the current code not wanting to load the SpaceX data.

-• Tuesday – I fixed the SpaceX data loading issue.
+- Tuesday – I fixed the SpaceX data loading issue.
 Got UTC time, flight number, mission name, rocket name and launch status added to the table.

-• Wednesday - Payload mass calculation and cargo manifest added to the table.
+- Wednesday - Payload mass calculation and cargo manifest added to the table.
 I had issues with displaying HTML in React.
 I researched and added NPM package ReactHtmlParser.
 I had issues with building the rank table and getting functions to see the data.

-• Thursday – I adjusted date/time to display local time.
-I finished the rank table by adding it to the State so functions could process it.
-I wrapped up the website and code.
+time.
+I finished the rank table by adding it to the State so

 Conclusion